jayawardhanadskp/ProductCatalogue/README.md

 ```

-## Continuous Integration & Deployment (CI/CD)
+## Continuous Integration (CI)

-Every pull request targeting the `main` branch automatically triggers code quality checks (`flutter analyze`) and the unit test suite (`flutter test`) via GitHub Actions.
+Every pull request targeting the `main` branch automatically triggers the CI pipeline using GitHub Actions.

-Once these checks pass, the pipeline automatically compiles a production-ready application binary (`flutter build apk --release`) and publishes it directly to the repository's [Releases](https://github.com/jayawardhanadskp/ProductCatalogue/releases) page.
-This ensures that the latest stable executable is always accessible in a single click without requiring local compilation.
-The pipeline can also be triggered manually via the GitHub Actions interface.
+The pipeline performs automated code quality checks and validation by running:

+- `flutter analyze` - to identify potential code issues and maintain code quality.
+- `flutter test` - to execute the unit test suite and ensure application functionality remains stable.

+The workflow also supports manual execution through the GitHub Actions interface using `workflow_dispatch`.

+This CI process helps maintain code reliability, detect issues early, and ensure that new changes meet the project's quality standards before being merged into the main branch.

 ## Future Improvements